It's Time To Focus On The Long Run With Integra LifeSciences Holdings Corporation (IART) stock - The Dwinnex

-The closing price of Integra LifeSciences Holdings Corporation (NASDAQ: IART) was $55.61 for the day, up 1.57% from the previous closing price of $54.75.
-In other words, the price has increased by $+0.86 from its previous closing price.
-On the day, 539548 shares were traded.
-IART stock price reached its highest trading level at $56.19 during the session, while it also had its lowest trading level at $54.91.
+Integra LifeSciences Holdings Corporation (NASDAQ: IART) closed the day trading at $58.60 up 3.44% from the previous closing price of $56.65.
+In other words, the price has increased by $+1.95 from its previous closing price.
+On the day, 814924 shares were traded.
+IART stock price reached its highest trading level at $59.68 during the session, while it also had its lowest trading level at $57.19.

 Sponsored